Summary:

 Environmentalists say using a commercial gas leaf blower for an hour produces emissions equal to driving from Denver to Los Angeles.

-It was even the byline of the story by Trevor Hughes.
+This claim was the byline of the story by Trevor Hughes.

 And this claim went out with their Twitter post of the article.